WSFA: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 WSFA-DT2 had been part of the NBC Weather Plus but reverted to a local weather channel after the national service was discontinued on December 31, 2008.
 In February 2010, Retro Television Network (RTV) moved from WSFA-DT3 to WSFA-DT2, combined with weather updates and other shows.
 On September 26, 2011, WSFA replaced RTV with Bounce TV, as part of Raycom's affiliation deal with that network.
 WSFA-DT2 also includes repeats of newscasts from the main channel, live local weather updates, syndicated programming, and broadcasts from Raycom Sports.

 The third digital subchannel, WSFA-DT3, currently broadcasts the country music-oriented network Circle.
 WSFA-DT3 had originally aired The Tube Music Network until its shuttering on October 1, 2007.
 RTV then took its place.
 WSFA-DT3 was shut down on December 31, 2009, in order to start beta testing of applications that would transmit its signal to mobile devices, but was then re-opened in October 2014 carrying Grit TV.

 Analog to digital conversion

-WSFA shut down its analog signal, over VHF channel 12, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandated.
+WSFA shut down its analog signal, over VHF channel 12, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandated.
 The station's digital signal relocated from its pre-transition UHF channel 14 to VHF channel 12.